Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-installation.md

 ALTER DATABASE BIT_SWD03 COLLATE Finnish_Swedish_CI_A
 ```

-Then, and click the "Execute" button below the "New Query" button.
+Then, click the "Execute" button below the "New Query" button.
 This will create a database named "BIT_SWD03".

 In the "Object Explorer" panel on the left, right-click the "Databases" folder and click "Refresh".
 Then, open the "Databases" folder by clicking the "+" button next to it.
 You should see the "BIT_SWD03" in the list of databases.